Learn Correct Running Form: Tips & Techniques

-Good form is essential for running because it will help you run faster, more efficiently, and comfortably.
+Correct running form is essential for running because it will help you run faster, more efficiently, and more comfortably.
 And perhaps most importantly, it will also help prevent injuries.
 So, what is the best running form, and how do you know if you’re maintaining proper form while running?
 Let’s take a closer look.

 The term “running form” refers to your running technique or how you run.
-It involves things like your posture, foot strike, and other factors.
-All runners have their own unique form, but following some general guidelines for developing the best running form can help you make the most of your runs by ensuring they are efficient, comfortable, and injury-free.
+It involves things like your running posture, foot strike, and other factors.
+All runners have their own unique correct running form, but following some general guidelines for developing the correct running form can help you make the most of your runs by ensuring they are efficient, comfortable, and injury-free.

-There are three types of foot strikes (how your foot hits the ground when you run): heel strike, midfoot strike, and forefoot running.
+There are three types of foot strikes with correct running form (how your foot hits the ground when you run): heel strike, midfoot strike, and forefoot running.

 - Heel striking is when your heel hits the ground first, followed by your midfoot and then your toes.
 Many runners run this way because it feels most natural.
 There are also some health benefits, as heel striking can strengthen your calf muscles and ankles.
 However, heel striking does have some downsides.
 It can cause shin splints due to the additional stress in your lower legs and can lead to pain or injury in the knees or hips.